TAMUSA-ACM/TAMUSA-ACM.github.io/learn/index.md

 - [Udemy](https://www.udemy.com/) - Another Online Course Website that has cheap to free courses for various IT products!

 ## Where to Purchase Books for Cheap
-- [https://www.humblebundle.com/] - HumbleBundle almost always has a collection of books that you can get for cheap.
+- [HumbleBundle](https://www.humblebundle.com/) - A great place to look.
+Almost always has a collection of books that you can get for cheap.
 Keep your eyes peeled, some of the books we recommend sometimes show up!